erik78se/tutorial-elk-stack/getting-started-with-elk.md

 # Preparations
 * You should have a working juju client setup.
 (Like in this example: [Installing juju])
 * You should be fairly confident deploying charms with juju.
-* Basic understanding of python is good.
+* Basic understanding of Python is good.

 # The ELK stack
  - Basic Concept